 Chagas disease is an illness spread by insects.
 It is common in South and Central America.

-Chagas disease is caused by Trypanosoma cruzi, a parasite related to the African trypanosome that causes sleeping sickness.
-It is spread by the bite of reduvid bugs and is one of the major health problems in South America.
+Chagas disease is caused by the parasite Trypanosoma cruzi.
+It is spread by the bite of reduviid bugs and is one of the major health problems in South America.
 Due to immigration, the disease also affects people in the United States.

 Risk factors for Chagas disease include:

-Living in a hut where reduvid bugs live in the walls
+- Living in a hut where reduviid bugs live in the walls

 and .
-The acute phase may have no symptoms or very mild symptoms.
-Symptoms include:
+The acute phase may have no symptoms or very mild symptoms, including:

-- Swelling of one eye if the bite is near the eye
+- Swelling of an eye if the bite is near the eye

-- Swollen red area at site of insect bite
+- Swollen red area at site of the insect bite

 After the acute phase, the disease goes into remission.
 No other symptoms may appear for many years.
 When symptoms finally develop, they may include: